paereson/SwiftCustomFonts/Readme.md

 ### Main Points

-Custom fonts make your app more original.
-There is more valuable when it's accessibility-ready.
-How to add new fonts to your project?
+Custom fonts make your app more unique.
+There is more value when it's also accessibility-ready by supporting scaling fonts.
+Want to know how to add custom fonts to your project?
 You should begin with finding and downloading your favorite fonts.
 Then you can start adding them to your project.

 ## Usage